Home

 At dawn the many statues of Rome are already at their place to meet the first visitors; they probably miss the good old days when they did not have to wait so long to see a human being.

-In the distant past the counting of the hours started at dawn (and finished at sunset): in Italy this way of counting the hours continued until the early XIXth century: it required frequent adjustments of the clocks, but it better responded to the needs of activities based on daylight (more on the Italian hour).
+In the distant past the counting of the hours started at dawn (and finished at sunset): in Italy this way of counting the hours continued until 1847; it required frequent adjustments of the clocks,

-Colonna di Traiano and Sacro Cuore di Maria
+Colonna Traiana and SS.
+Nome di Maria

-Roman Aurora and Greek Eos were the goddesses of Dawn, more precisely of sunrise, the moment the Sun appears above the horizon.
-In Homer's Iliad Eos is called the rosy-fingered and many other poets after him have chanted the first appearance of the Sun; these literary memoirs come to mind when one sees the monuments of Rome assume a reddish tone.
+In Homer's Iliad Eos is called the rosy-fingered and many other poets after him have chanted the first appearance of the Sun; these literary memoirs come to mind when one sees

 Dido, Queen of Carthago, discovered at dawn that Aeneas' ships had left the harbour: